bensonmogambi/AirBnB_clone/README.md

 The console will perform the following tasks:

-* create a new object
+* create a new object.
-* retrive an object from a file
+* retrive an object from a file.
-* do operations on objects
+* do operations on objects.
-* destroy an object
+* destroy an object.

 ### Storage